What parents need to know about guiding kids through puberty - Local News 8

 A very rough timeline

 Some kids begin puberty in late elementary school.
-Girls can start as early as 8 and boys as early as 9, timing that’s considered “precocious puberty” in both cases, Chung said.
+Girls can start as early as 8 and boys as early as 9, and anything before those ages is considered “precocious puberty” in both cases, Chung said.
 Other kids begin puberty as late as high school.
 For girls, the latest age tends to be around 13, and for boys it’s 14.
 The whole process can take between two and five years, though psychological maturity can take longer.

 For boys, the first sign is testicular enlargement, which is gradual, said Chung.
 With girls, the first sign is what doctors call “breast budding” or small bumps under the nipple.
 Both of these are triggered by hormones, and are followed by a series of physical, emotional and cognitive changes, including body hair growth, as well as changes in muscle and fat mass.
 Two of the most notable milestones are the beginning of menstruation, or menarche, in girls and the beginning of sperm production, or spermarche, with boys.

-Note: Correction: This story has been updated to correct the definition of precocious puberty.